 - Join professional development events on inclusive practices in language teaching.

 We collaborate with an Expert Panel of world-leading academics and educators in English Language Teaching.
 Why does this matter to you?
 The Expert Panel ensures that research-based support informs our products and services, meeting your needs and the needs of your students in the best possible way.

-Michele Daloiso is Lecturer in the English Language at Ca’ Foscari University, Venice, Italy.
-He is the founder and director of the DEAL Research Group at the university, which investigates the process of language teaching for students with special educational needs.
+Michele Daloiso is an Associate Professor of Educational Linguistics at the University of Parma.
+He is the founder of the DEAL Research Group at Ca' Foscari University, Venice, which investigates the process of language teaching for students with special educational needs.
 He is also author of many articles and teaching materials on this topic, including Supporting Learners with Dyslexia in the ELT Classroom (2017).
 His research interests include applied neuropsycholinguistics, early foreign language learning and teaching, language learning strategies, and English language teaching with learners who have specific needs related to language processing, such as dyslexia and language impairment.

 Marie Delaney is a teacher trainer, educational psychotherapist, author, and director of the educational consultancy The Learning Harbour in Cork, Ireland.
 She has worked for many years with students of all ages who have special educational needs, in particular in the area of behavioural difficulties.
 Her main interests are bringing therapeutic approaches into teaching and learning, supporting teachers in working with challenging pupils, and promoting inclusive education principles for all.
 She is the author of Special Educational Needs (2016).

 (in collaboration with Research & Development Erickson)